redapemusic35/Emotional-Data-and-Moral-Learning/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Emotional Data and Moral Learning"
+title = "NLP and Sources of Moral Knowledge"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "happyface.jpeg"